AgileVentures/av-static-website/source/blog_articles/2017-09-14-av-ecosystem-review-clearing-waffle.html.markdown

     And I fill in "Issue Tracker link" with "http://www.waffle.com/new" And I select "Status" to "Active"
     And I click the "Submit" button
-    Then I should be on the "Show" page for project "multiple repo projec" And I should see "Project was successfully created."
+    Then I should be on the "Show" page for project "multiple repo project" And I should see "Project was successfully created."
     And I should see:
       | Text          |
       | "multiple repo project       |
       | has lots of code |
       | ACTIVE        |
-    And I should see a link to "multiple repo projec" on github And I should see a link to "multiple repo projec" on Pivotal Tracker
+    And I should see a link to "multiple repo project" on github And I should see a link to "multiple repo project" on Pivotal Tracker
 ```

 and I found a set of links on dynamically adding extra fields in Rails: